-Bringing the Friends fame Matthew Perry into a new light, The Ron Clark Story is about an idealistic teacher who moves to Manhattan and gets placed in a class filled with poverty-stricken students who have a reluctant behaviour towards education.
-As one of those educational movies based on a true story, it depicts the efforts of the renowned American educator Ron Clark who took the challenge of improving his student’s test scores and getting them to qualify for the grade.
-He ends doing a lot more with his interactive teaching and different learning methods, as he reinstills courage and hope into the students, and helping them pursue what they are passionate about!
+Bringing the Friends fame Matthew Perry into a new light, The Ron Clark Story is about an idealistic teacher who moves to Manhattan and gets placed in a class filled with poverty-stricken students who have reluctant behaviour towards education.
+As one of those educational movies based on a true story, it depicts the efforts of the renowned American educator Ron Clark who took the challenge of improving his students’ test scores and getting them to qualify for the grade.
+He ends up doing a lot more with his interactive teaching and different learning methods, as he reinstills courage and hopes into the students, and helps them pursue what they are passionate about!

 Get Your Daily Dose of Motivation with Top Educational Quotes!

 “She is not imposing her dreams on you.
 You are her dream, Apu.”

 Another key mention in our list of educational movies, Nil Battey Sannata is an endearing tale of a mother and daughter that describes the struggles of lower classes who understand the importance of education but face financial constraints in pursuing it.
 The story revolves around Chanda, a single mother working as a maid and her teenage daughter Apu.
 Chanda has big dreams for her daughter Apu, but the latter dislikes studying and is unable to comprehend the sacrifices made by her mother.
 Hiding her laziness with the excuse of “a maid’s daughter will always be a maid”, Chanda gets triggered by her disinterest in studying and decides to teach her a lesson by joining her school as a student much to Apu’s embarrassment.
 What this movie essentially teaches is to never limit one’s potential learn to see life as it is and strive to be better!